+- · Creek and estuary with adjoining park,

+- · Caravan park,

-- The dominance of foreshore vegetation. - The dominance of the treeline over buildings. - The clear reading of the topography and relationship to the creeks.
+- The dominance of foreshore vegetation.

+- The dominance of the treeline over buildings.

+- The clear reading of the topography and relationship to the creeks.

 - i.
 Retain the predominance of nature within the view. - ii.
-Carefully locate buildings so as to be nestled within the landscape but not necessarily totally obscured by vegetation.
+Carefully locate buildings so as to be nestled within the landscape but not necessarily totally obscured by vegetation. - iii.

-iii.
 Retain the treeline on the horizon.

 - Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - 2.
-Vegetation along the foreshore must be retained.
-Refer to A on the Control Diagram. - 3.
-Built form can be visible as long as it does not impinge on the swath of foreshore vegetation nor break the tree line.
-Refer to B on the Control Diagram.
+Vegetation along the foreshore must be retained; refer to 'A' in the Control Diagram. - 3.
+Built form can be visible as long as it does not impinge on the swath of foreshore vegetation nor break the tree line; refer to 'B' on the Control Diagram.